-In a recent instance, a child experiencing challenges with processing auditory information demonstrated significant improvement in their listening abilities following participation in exercises designed for auditory discrimination training.
+In a recent case, a child who had difficulty processing auditory information showed marked improvement in their listening skills after taking part in exercises specifically developed for auditory discrimination training.

 These techniques, ranging from sound blending activities to attention and focus exercises, offer a structured approach to improving auditory processing capabilities.